richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 ### Step 3: Complete Code

 #### Names and Keys
+The variables set in this section will be used to identify and create various Cognitive Search resources.

 Return to the "**Program.cs**" tab and add the following code to `Main`.